SWELLZ/randomorg-clone/README.md

 ### Live Site
 Since I now have a tiny bit of functionality, I have posted the site online [here](https://randomorg-clone.netlify.app/).
 No links in the navbar work and neither does the search bar.
 Currently, you can only shuffle a list of items and it will be displayed in an ordered list under the text area

 Since this site uses React, it is super fast and the shuffled list generates much quicker than the real Random org site.
+It is also more responsive, if you go to the real site and scale the site you'll see a ton of overflow.
 And it will be a single page application since SEO isn't a concern.

 This site is hosted on Netlify since I don't expect a lot of traffic